lholota/dev-setup/README.md

     - Replace `<username>` for your Windows username.
 If it's a domain account, enter it in `user@domain` format.
     - If you get error that ntlm credentials are not allowed, you need to use different authentication technology.
 Check [Ansible docs](https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html) for other options.
     - Restart your pc after applying this playbook to allow all start up processes to be started (e.g. gpg agent)
-1. Apply the Linux playbook using `ansible-playbook -i inventory.yml setup-wsl.yml`
+1. Apply the Linux playbook using `sudo ansible-playbook -i inventory.yml setup-wsl.yml`

 ## Development